 Jicarilla Apache Man Pleads Guilty to Federal Assault Charges

-Vigil was indicted on Aug.
-12, 2015, and charged with assault with a dangerous weapon, an aluminum baseball bat, and assault resulting in serious bodily injury.
-The indictment alleged that Vigil committed the crime on July 20, 2015, in Indian Country in Rio Arriba County, N.M.
+Atole was arrested in Feb.
+2016, on an indictment charging him with assault with a dangerous weapon, a bottle, and assault resulting in serious bodily injury.
+The indictment alleged that Atole committed the crimes on May 2, 2015, on the Jicarilla Apache Indian Reservation in Rio Arriba County, N.M.

 During today’s proceedings, Atole pled guilty to one count of the indictment charging him with assault with a dangerous weapon and admitted assaulting a woman with a bottle on May 2, 2015.
 Atole also plead guilty to a felony information charging him with assault resulting in serious bodily injury and admitted assaulting another woman and causing her to sustain serious bodily injury by intentionally striking her with his fist on Jan.
 28, 2016.
 Atole admitted committing both crimes on the Jicarilla Apache Indian Reservation.